Olga Rekhson, 64-years old, was killed by two pit bulls in a Lake Tillery development.

 08/10/18: Pit Bulls Kill Woman

-Lake Tillery, NC - Montgomery County Sheriff Chris Watkins released a statement Friday about a 66-year old woman mauled to death by two pit bulls in the Lake Tillery development on the western side of the county.
+Troy, NC - Montgomery County Sheriff Chris Watkins released a statement Friday about a 66-year old woman mauled to death by two pit bulls in a Lake Tillery development on the western side of the county.
 She was discovered "deceased on the side of an unused road within the development."
 Two pit bull dogs "with physical evidence reflecting the dog's involvement" were located and taken into custody by animal control.
 The victim's name has not been released.

 Google Maps shows that there is only one substantial development on the eastern shore of Lake Tillery.
 The woman was taking her daily walk when it came to a violent end -- she was horribly struck down by two loose pit bulls.
 The inclusion of the NC Wildlife Resources Commission in the investigation may have been due to excluding the possibility the attacker was a wild animal.
 This 66-year old female victim is the 545th person mauled to death by a pit bull in the United States.